crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Accreditation bodies like the Canadian Engineering Accreditation Board (CEAB) and Canadian Information Processing Society (CIPS) require ethics education as part of degree programs.
 This means students learn not only technical penetration testing skills but also how to apply ethical decision-making in real-world scenarios.
 For example, coursework may include case studies on responsible disclosure dilemmas or discussions on legal consequences of unauthorized testing, reinforcing that ethical hacking is not just about technical skill but professional responsibility.

-Ethical hacking curricula should include the ethical and legal consequences of misusing hacking skills learned in university as a prevention component integrated with the technical instruction (Logan & Clarkson, 2005; Pashel, 2006).

 Adhering to multiple overlapping ethical guidelines, all of which reinforce the same core values, ensures that ethical hackers do not merely rely on personal judgment but follow institutionalized best practices that have been refined over decades.
 University programs teaching ethical hacking incorporate these professional codes into their curricula to ensure graduates enter the field with a strong ethical foundation.

 Key assumptions involved in this perspective is that university instruction equips students with ethical, scientific, and critical thinking skills necessary for professionalism on the job.